DHTMLX/docs-kanban/docs/guides/integration_with_react.md

 ### Installation of dependencies

 Go to the app directory.
-Let's call the project as **my-react-kanban-app** and run:
+Let's name the project as **my-react-kanban-app** and run:

 ~~~json
 cd my-react-kanban-app